Sebastianhju/Runeterra-5e/2.0/Runes.md

 You gain the ability to summon a fey cobbler that sells boots, and are gifted a free pair of standard boots.
 You can trade and shop with him as with any shopkeeper.

-**Headhunter** Whenever you score a _takedown_, you gain a stack of Trancendence.
+**Headhunter** Whenever you score a _takedown_, you gain a stack of Footwear.
 Whenever you have 30 stacks you gain the following benefits:
 - Your party can upgrade their boots twice, with two different enchantments each.

 ---